Mercury-Redstone 3: Flight

-Mercury-Redstone 3 finally lifted off at 9:34 am.
+Mercury-Redstone 3 finally lifted off at 9:34 a.m.
 ET, watched by an estimated 45 million television viewers in the United States.
-Shepard was subjected to a maximum acceleration of 6.3g just before the Redstone engine shut down, two minutes and 22 seconds after launch.
+Shepard was subjected to a maximum acceleration of 6.3 g just before the Redstone engine shut down, two minutes and 22 seconds after launch.
 Freedom 7's space-fixed velocity was 5134 mph, close to the planned value.
 Upon shutdown of the booster, the escape tower was jettisoned.
 Ten seconds later came capsule separation: the capsule detonated the explosive bolts on the Marman clamping ring that joined it to the booster and fired its posigrade rockets to gain distance.
 After capsule separation, the automated attitude control system (the Automatic Stabilization Control System, or ASCS) damped out any residual tumbling motions and then yawed Freedom 7 around 180 degrees, so the retrorockets would face forward ready for firing.

 Shepard now began testing manual control of the spacecraft's orientation.
 For redundancy purposes, the Mercury spacecraft's manual attitude control system used a different set of control jets than the automatic system and had its own fuel supply; when the system was activated, moving the three-axis control stick proportionally opened valves to the manual jets.
 The system could be selectively enabled on each axis, with ASCS automatically controlling the non-enabled axes.
 Shepard gradually assumed manual control, one axis at a time, leaving the remaining axes to ASCS.
 First he took manual control of pitch, reorienting the spacecraft from its "orbit attitude" of 14 degrees nose-down pitch to the retrofire attitude of 34 degrees nose-down pitch, then returning to orbit attitude.
 He then took manual control of yaw along with pitch, yawing the spacecraft to the left and then to the right to bring it back in line.
 Finally he assumed control of roll as well, testing it and then restoring the spacecraft's roll to normal.
 Once Shepard had taken control of all three axes, he found that the spacecraft's manual response was about the same as that of the Mercury simulator; however, he could not hear the jets firing, as he could on the ground, due to the levels of background noise.